 You can create a smarter mileage rate using a standardized vehicle, but without this third best practice in place, you still could face cost control problems.
 You have to use a mileage tracker that is accurate and reduces employee control over reported mileage.

 If you are paying the IRS rate, your employees have probably already noticed the inequity of the rate and acted accordingly.
 They can’t control the rate, but they can control the number of miles reported.
 They will seek to report the number of miles that provides them a rate they believe is fair, especially when gas prices and other expenses rise.

 We are not suggesting you become the mileage police – we are suggesting you automate as much of the mileage recording and calculating as possible.
 Using an Excel spreadsheet or an expense system for mileage reporting allows employees ultimately to decide how much mileage to report.
 We can almost guarantee that if you watch the numbers, you will see an uptick in mileage reported when fuel prices and auto insurance premiums increase.

 Instead, take immediate steps to use a mileage tracker that either captures mileage in real time or a tool that uses mapping to calculate the mileage.

-Adopting mileage reimbursement best practices with intentionality
+Cutting costs with mileage reimbursement best practices